w7978708wen/PySpark/README.md

 # PySpark

-I look forward to learn PySpark bit-by-bit habitually.
+I look forward to learning PySpark bit-by-bit habitually.

 I am excited about browsing through the documentations to learn how to use API in PySpark.